What is Cross-origin Resource Sharing (CORS)?

 To check CORS Misconfiguration use CORSTest

-CORStest is a quick Python 2 tool to find Cross-Origin Resource Sharing (CORS) misconfigurations.
+CORStest is a quick Python 2 software to find Cross-Origin Resource Sharing (CORS) misconfigurations.

 It takes a text file as input which may contain a list of domain names or URLs.
 Currently, the following potential vulnerabilities are detected by sending a certain Origin request header and checking for the Access-Control-Allow-Origin response header:

 - Developer backdoor: Insecure dev origins like JSFiddle or CodePen are allowed to access this resource

 - Origin reflection: The origin is simply echoed in ACAO header, any site is allowed to access this resource

 - Null misconfiguration: Any site is allowed to access by forcing the null origin via a sandboxed iframe

 - Pre-domain wildcard: notdomain.com is allowed access, which can simply be registered by an attacker